joseluis/B4LinuxInstall/README.md

 B4LinuxInstall
 ==============

-Install [www.b4x.com](http://www.b4x.com) RAD tools (B4J, B4A, B4i) in Ubuntu.
+Install [www.b4x.com](http://www.b4x.com) RAD tools (B4J, B4A, B4i) in Ubuntu & Mint.

-There are plans to support more Linux distributions in the future.
+:warning: Since I no longer use B4X I wont maintain this tool anymore. :warning:

+If you fork it and continue developing it please open an Issue so I can link it in this README.

 ## Instructions